 While New Zealand doesn’t necessarily have several distinctive insect hatches that occur at regular, predictable times throughout the season, there are a few exceptions to that rule.
 One would be the cicada hatch; the other would be the willow grub “hatch” in which these tiny terrestrials emerge from the pockets on willow leaves and fall from the branches that overhang lowland streams, providing a succulent meal for hungry trout from December until March or even April.
 The trout that feed on these grubs tend to be more challenging, so fishing this fly can be a technical undertaking—but very rewarding when executed properly.

 6. Adams (or any variation thereof)

 Whether it is the classic Adams dry fly, the Parachute Adams, or even a Purple Haze, this common mayfly imitator is extremely versatile and very productive when presented to selective trout.
-It rides low in the water, which makes for easier hookups and it is easy to present delicately since it is small and light.
+It rides low in the water, making for easier hookups and easy to present delicately since it is small and light.
 We think it’s fair to say that this fly induces more surface eats than any other fly in the world of trout fishing.
 If you have a range of these in your fly box, in sizes #10 to #16, you will be well equipped to take on most of the surface-eaters you will encounter during the peak summer months in New Zealand.